 4. The right to file a complaint with the Family Policy Compliance Office regarding an alleged failure by the College to comply with FERPA.
 A complaint must contain specific allegations of fact and be submitted to the Office within 180 days of the date that the student knew or reasonably should have known the FERPA violation occurred.
 A student may obtain a complaint form by calling (202) 260-3887.
 Completed complaint forms should be mailed to the Office at the address below:

 U.S. Department of Education

 Washington, DC 20202-5901

-If you wish to not have your directory information released, please check the box at the bottom of the FERPA form and submit to the Registration Dept.
+If you wish to not have your directory information released, please check the box at the bottom of the FERPA form and submit it to the Registration Department.